minerllabs/basalt-2022-intro-track-baseline/README.md

 MineRL BASALT Intro Track is designed to help you get familiar with the submission system and MineRL.
 Your task is to create an agent which can obtain a diamond shovel, starting from a random, fresh world.

+The baseline agent gets a diamond about 10% of the time and sometimes crafts a diamond pickaxe.
+Your task is to make it craft a diamond shovel.

 See [the AICrowd competition page](https://www.aicrowd.com/challenges/neurips-2022-minerl-basalt-competition) for further information.

 ## Setting up